Why You Need a Book Proposal

 When you’re immersed in writing your manuscript, you live and breathe your book.
 But when you go to describe it to someone else who hasn’t been immersed in it, you can come up short.
 What do you say?

 I realized when I wrote my book proposal for my upcoming book Once Upon a Place: Forests, Caverns, and Other Places of Transformation in Myths, Fairy Tales and Film, that my early proposal draft didn’t do an adequate job of setting the stage or preparing a reader for why they’d want to read the book.
 In my early draft I assumed people “got it” or knew why they should be interested.
-After I went through the process I teach in Book Proposal Bootcamp, my proposal was much clearer and more straightforward about what my manuscript was trying to accomplish.
+After I went through the process I coach in the Book Proposal Coaching Package, my proposal was much clearer and more straightforward about what my manuscript was trying to accomplish.

 Guessing will only get you so far--in fact, not very far at all.
 Join me in Book Proposal Bootcamp for a clear, targeted strategy for writing your best book proposal, one that will grab the attention of editors, agents, and potential readers.